 Background FFC was established as a joint venture between Fauji Foundation (FF) - a Charitable Trust incorporated under the Charitable Endowments Act 1890 and Haldor Topsoe A/S of Denmark - a world leader in catalysts.
-FFC set up its first plant in Goth Machhi with the capacity of 570,000MT p.a in 1968.
+FFC set up its first plant in Goth Machhi with the capacity of 570,000MT p.a in 1982.
 In 1993, the Company increased its urea production by setting up Plant-II in Goth Machhi and made its initial investment in Fauji Fertilizer Bin Qasim Limited (FFBL).
-In 2003, FFC acquired Ex-Pak Saudi Fertilizers Limited Urea plant situated in Mirpur Mathelo (Plant-III).
-Over the years, the Company has invested into various sectors i.e., banking, power, food and compent sectors.
+In 2002, FFC acquired Ex-Pak Saudi Fertilizers Limited Urea plant situated in Mirpur Mathelo (Plant-III).
+Over the years, the Company has invested into various sectors i.e., banking, power, food and cement.

 Operations FFC is engaged in the manufacturing and marketing of fertilizer products.
 The Company sells Urea, DAP, SOP, MOP, Boron and Zinc.
-The Company has three urea production facilities, out of which two are located at Goth Machhi (Plant I and Plant II) and one at Mirpur Mathelo (Plant III).
-The total designed capacity of FFC's urea plants (Plant I: 695,000MT, Plant II: 635,000MT, Plant III: 718,000MT).
-During 1QCY22, 0.64mln MT of Urea was produced, with capacity utilization of 124%.
+The Company has three urea production facilities; two are located at Goth Machhi (Plant I and Plant II) and one at Mirpur Mathelo (Plant III).
+The total designed capacity of FFC's urea plant is (Plant I: 695,000MT, Plant II: 635,000MT, & Plant III: 718,000MT) with total capacity utilization of ~117% (CY22).